"I Don’t Deserve To Be Burned Out." How Capitalism Complicates Rest

 We’ve seen this over and over these past two years.
 Burnout has climbed — a survey by Indeed found that more than half (52%) of respondents are feeling burned out, compared to 43% pre-COVID.
 People working from home find that they don't have the resources needed to do their job effectively or are falling into the trap of not taking time away from work to recharge adequately.
 Working from home has also blurred the line between work and home life, making it difficult to differentiate between when a person is on-call and when one isn't.

-While many people are caught in the cycle of internalized capitalism, it is especially present for those dealing with additional stressors, marginalized identities, or social barriers.
+While many people are caught in the cycle of internalised capitalism, it is especially present for those dealing with additional stressors, marginalised identities, or social barriers.

 Children of immigrants can feel highly pressured by parents' expectations of achievement.
-The stress of living up to these perceived ideal standards, along with the high cost of living in many parts of the United States, can make many feel like they need to do more.
+The stress of living up to these perceived ideal standards, along with the high cost of living, can make many feel like they need to do more.
 For Ingrid Cruz, 35, a first-generation immigrant, this could not be more true.
 A freelance writer and comedian, she lost her anchor clients early on in the pandemic.
 She had to rebuild her business from scratch, with no safety net to fall back on.

 Advertisement